PatrickCoakley23/KMS/README.md

     - As a Seller

         - As a user i want to read an 'about section', so i can get a feel for the type of company and brand KMS is and what makes them different from other auctioneers.
-            - Reason for 'About' section on Homepage.

         - As a user I want to see the different services KMS offers as some auctioneers specialize in specific services eg. rental's only or property management etc
-            - Reason for 'Services' section which highlights that KMS works with residential, commercial and land sales only.

         - As a user I want to read some testimonials from clients who have dealt with KMS in the past.
-            - Reason for 'Testimonials' section.

         - As a user I want to see some of the properties KMS have sold in the past, in order to get a better insight into the type of houses they sell and the price they achieved for that sale.
-            - Reason for having not only the properties for sale but also the properties KMS have 'sold in the past and the properties that are 'sale agreed'.

         - As a user i want to understand the process of a house sale.
-            - Reason for 'Selling Guide'

     - As a Buyer

         - As a user i want to be able to see all the properties for sale.
-            - Reason for 'Properties' page.

         - As a user i want to be able to filter my search so i can narrow my set of properties to ones which are more specific to me.
-            - Reason for filtered search.

         - As a user i want to be able to get a detailed insight into each property.
-            - Reason for 'Property Selected' page.

         - As a user i want to get in contact with KMS or one of their agents.
-            - Reason for 'Contact Page', 'Meet the Team' section.

         - As a user i want to see the exact location of the property so i can get a better understanding for the services in the locality.
-            - Reason for Google Maps API.

     - As an Owner

         - As the owner of KMS i want a website that is unique and stands out from my competitors.
-            - Reason for a colour scheme that remains constant throughout the website.
-Imagery is used across the website in order to interest and evoke emotion from the user.
-            - Use of slide carousel in order to add a sense of play to the testimonial and property images section.

 -   ### **WIREFRAMES**